matpalm/common-crawl/meta_data_example/README.md

 let's review one part of it, the link data...

-first we need to know where to find the data. as described in the wiki the data is chunked into segments with all sorts of preprocessed data available. for this quick hack all i want is the meta data...
+first we need to know where to find it. as described in the wiki it's chunked into segments with all sorts of preprocessed data available. for this quick hack all i want is the meta data...

     $ s3cmd ls s3://aws-publicdatasets/common-crawl/parse-output/segment/1341690147253/ | grep metadata
       2012-07-08 00:53  41937063   s3://aws-publicdatasets/common-crawl/parse-output/segment/1341690147253/metadata-00000